Fall protection

-Fall protection is the use of controls designed to protect personnel from falling or in the event they do fall, to stop them without causing severe injury.
-Typically, fall protection is implemented when working at height, but may be relevant when working near any edge, such as near a pit or hole, or performing work on a steep surface.
-Many of these incidents are preventable when proper precautions are taken, making fall protection training not only critical, but also required for all construction workers.
-Fall Protection for Construction identifies common hazards and explains important safety practices to help ensure every team member is prepared to recognize fall hazards on the job and understand how to keep themselves and others safe.
+Fall protection refers to the use of controls designed to prevent personnel from falling or, if a fall occurs, to stop it without causing severe injury.
+Falls are one of the most leading causes for work-related injuries and deaths.
+While fall protection is typically associated when working at height, it is also relevant when working near edges, such as near a pit or hole, or steep surfaces.
+Many of these incidents are preventable when proper precautions are taken, making fall protection training not only critical, but also required.